mrWh1te/Botmation/README.md

 )(page)
 ```

-The first call of `chain()` is a declared list of `BotAction`'s to run in order, and the second call of `chain()()` is the actual `BotAction`, for which a `page` instance is passed.
-The `BotAction`'s assembled run on the passed in chain's page.
+The first call of `chain()` is a sync function to pass in a declared list of `BotAction`'s.
+The second call of `chain()()` is the actual async `BotAction` function, where a Puppeteer `page` is passed in.
+The `BotAction`'s assembled in the chain, run when the chain's `BotAction` is resolved by `await`.

-Therefore, Botmation let's us use higher-order sync functions to compose async functionality, all while typing less (how many `await` statements do you see?).
+Botmation leans on higher-order sync functions to compose async functionality and encourages you to do the same.

-But, wait, it gets better, you can nest infinitely deep, in theory (limited by hardware resources).
-Since `chain()` returns a `BotAction`, you can use it again as an action, to isolate `BotAction`'s in their own line, or create a new `BotAction` that is a chain of other `BotAction`'s in a separate chain, doing complex stuff for a particular, high-level thing.
-It's actually the way high-level task based `BotAction`'s are usually composed.
+But, wait, it gets better, you can nest `Assembly Lines` infinitely deep, in theory.
+Since `chain()` returns a `BotAction`, you can use it again as a regular `BotAction`.
+It can isolate `BotAction`'s in their own line, or can be used to create a complex `BotAction` that is a chain of other `BotAction`'s for a particular, high-level task.
+It's all composable that way.
+Let's learn about making `BotAction`'s to understand more.

 Making BotAction's
 ------------------

-The way you make a custom `BotAction` is the same way the library makes them.
-The library exposes the same parts that it uses to make simple to complex ones, but for now, let's start with the simplest.
+The way you make a `BotAction` is the same way the library makes them.
+First off, there's three main ways to write a `BotAction`, from simplest to the most complex.
+For now, let's get started with the simplest.

 The simplest kind of BotAction is one that has no higher order sync functions to customize the async functionality.
+It's just one async function.
 Let's take a look at an example `BotAction` from "Navigation", called `waitForNavigation`:

 ```typescript
 const waitForNavigation: BotAction = async(page) => {